The need for information and communication experts has only grown as new technologies come about and businesses recognise its importance.

-Please note: Sydney City campus the course start times are: March, July and October (2018).
+Please note: This course will be run online for Summer A Session, 2020.
+Sydney City campus the course start times are: March, July and November.

 Lead the tech world